 PSG's 10 biggest sales of all time

-They hold the record for the most expensive transfer in history, having signed Neymar from Barcelona for €222 million.
+In fact, they still hold the record for the most expensive transfer in history, having signed Neymar from Barcelona for €222 million.

-8. Yuri Berchiche - €24m (Athletic, 2018)
+10. Yuri Berchiche - €24m (Athletic, 2018)

 After just one season and 32 appearances for the club, the Spaniard was then sold back to Spain when Athletic Bilbao offered an initial fee of €19 million with €5 million in add-ons for a player that should have perhaps never left the Spanish top flight in the first place.

 — Football on BT Sport (@btsportfootball) October 4, 2018

-7. Javier Pastore - €24.7m (Roma, 2018)
+9. Javier Pastore - €24.7m (Roma, 2018)

-The following season saw the Argentina international move out wide but that didn’t stop him scoring nine goals and bagging a further 14 assists as PSG picked up the first of four, consecutive league titles.
+The following season saw the Argentina international move out wide but that didn’t stop him scoring nine goals and bagging a further 14 assists as PSG picked up the first of four consecutive league titles.

-6. Serge Aurier - €25m (Tottenham, 2017)
+8. Serge Aurier - €25m (Tottenham, 2017)

 After a successful three-year spell at Toulouse, Serge Aurier made a loan move to Paris in 2014 as a contender for Christophe Jallet’s right-back position.

-Nevertheless, PSG bought the player on a permanent deal at the end of the season and Aurier showed what he could do in his second season, with notable goals over Lyon and Shakhtar Donetsk.
+Nevertheless, PSG bought the player on a permanent deal at the end of the season and Aurier showed what he could do in his second season, with notable goals against Lyon and Shakhtar Donetsk.

 However, the right-back would quickly draw a line under his time at PSG when a Periscope video surfaced of Aurier calling Angel Di Maria a “clown”, referring to manager Lauren Blanc by a homophobic slur and the club’s apparent favouritism for striker Zlatan Ibrahimovic.

-5. Blaise Matuidi - €25m (Juventus, 2017)
+7. Blaise Matuidi - €25m (Juventus, 2017)

 Blaise Matuidi was already 30 when Juventus decided to pay €25m for his services to add steel and energy to their midfield.

-4. Lucas Moura - €28m (Tottenham, 2017)
+6. Lucas Moura - €28.4m (Tottenham, 2017)

 The Red Devils probably dodged a bullet with this one though as Moura never really met expectations while at PSG and was subsequently sold to Tottenham.

-3. Ronaldinho - €32m (Barcelona, 2003)
+5. Ronaldinho - €32.3m (Barcelona, 2003)

 Ronaldinho only spent two seasons in Paris but it was enough for Barcelona to scrap a move for Man Utd's David Beckham in order convince the Brazilian to move to Camp Nou.